Preparing for Summer Essentials

 Campus Pick-Up

 Parents and legal guardians may pick up participants directly from their residence hall on departure day.
-Participants should coordinate the time and location with those who are picking them up.
-Participants can be checked out as early as 8:00am and all participants must depart by 10:45am.
+Participants can be checked out as early as 8:00am, and all participants must depart by 10:45am.
 Stanford Pre-Collegiate Studies cannot allow any late stays or late departures.